tandocaileen/studio/src/blueprint.md

 - **Home Page**:
   - A personalized dashboard showing all motorcycles assigned to them, with a default filter for "Pending Assignments" (any `Endorsed` status).
 - **Cash Advance Generation**:
   - Select one or more motorcycles with the `Endorsed - Ready` status to request funds.
+The selection is restricted to only these units.
   - The system uses AI to generate a consolidated cash advance request.
   - Submitting the request automatically changes the motorcycles' status to `Processing`.
 - **Cash Advances Tab**: